Regine12/snn-privacy-benchmark/README.md

 3. Run training: `python main_train.py --model vgg11 --epochs 5`
 4. Analyze results with the TVLA notebook: `compute_tvla.ipynb`

-## Repository Status

-🚀 This repository contains a complete research codebase for studying privacy vulnerabilities in spiking neural networks.
-The push is complete and all files are available locally.

 ---

 *Research at the intersection of neuromorphic computing and privacy-preserving AI.*